 Xeljanz and Xeljanz XR are Janus kinase (JAK) inhibitors that treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis by regulating the activity of the immune system.
 Tofacitinib is the active ingredient in the drug.

 Most of the drug’s common side effects are minor and range from headaches to cold-like symptoms.
-But the drug also carries a black box warning for serious infections and malignancies such as lymphoma.
+But the drug also carries several black box warnings for serious infections, blood clots, increased risk of death and malignancies such as lymphoma.

 Between 2013 and 2018, the FDA Adverse Events Reporting System (FAERS) received 42,528 reports of adverse reactions for the two drugs.
 Of these, 14,679 were serious and 983 involved deaths.

 The data from FAERS are self-reported, and the U.S. Food and Drug Administration cannot verify if they are accurate.
 But the agency will sometimes use them to determine if it should get more data on certain adverse effects.